-Each Expenditure transaction type and In-Kind Contribution transaction subtype must have a Transaction Purpose, unless a purpose is provided in the Description field.
-Multiple transaction purposes may be used except when reimbursing a person for personal expenditures.
+Each Expenditure transaction type and In-Kind Contribution transaction subtype must have a Transaction Purpose.
+If multiple transactions purposes are used, an amount must be apportioned to each purpose and the total of all purposes must match the transaction amount.
 The following transaction purposes are available: